Probate Q&A Series What steps and affidavits are required to probate a lost will copy in North Carolina?

 • File petition: Include copy of the will and state facts of loss.

-Probating a lost will copy requires careful attention to statutory formalities and strict notice rules.
+Probating a lost will copy requires careful attention to statutory formalities and notice requirements.
 At Pierce Law Group, our attorneys guide families through every step of North Carolina probate administration.
 Contact us today for personalized assistance.
 Reach out by email to intake@piercelaw.com or call (919) 341-7055 to schedule a consultation.